 In this work, we used the triply-nested version of the HWRFV3.2 system.
-The model is configured with a coarse mesh of 27-km horizontal grid spacing covering about $50^{\circ} \times 50^{\circ}$ and two two-way telescopic moving nests at 9 km covering about 15° × 15° and 3 km covering about $5^{\circ} \times 5^{\circ}$, respectively.
-There are 42 hybrid levels with at least 11 levels below the 850-mb level (approximately located at 33, 105, 189, 285, 396, 524, 671, 839, 1030, 1247, and 1493 m).
-Recently, HWRFX was used in an idealized framework to gain a fundamental understanding of the influence of horizontal grid resolution on the dynamics of hurricane vortex intensification in three dimensions (Gopalakrishnan et al. 2011).
+The model is configured with a coarse mesh of 27 km horizontal grid spacing covering about 50 x 50 degrees and two, two-way telescopic moving nests at 9 km covering about 15 x 15 degrees and 3 km covering about 5 x 5 degrees, respectively.
+There are 42 hybrid levels with at least 11 levels below the 850-mb level (approximately located at 33, 105, 189, 285, 396, 524, 671, 839 1030 1247 and 1493 m).
+Recently, HWRFX was used in an idealized framework to gain a fundamental understanding of the influence of horizontal grid resolution on the dynamics of hurricane vortex intensification in three dimensions (Gopalakrishnan et al. 2011a).
 We used the same ideal initialization in this work.
-Described in brief, the nonlinear balance equation in the pressure-based sigma coordinate system described in Wang (1995) was solved within the rotated latitudelongitude E-grid framework, where the mass field was obtained from the wind field.
-The calculations were performed on an f plane centered at 15°.
-The model was initialized with an axisymmetric cyclonic vortex of initial strength of 20 m s-1 with a radius of maximum wind of about 90 km embedded in a uniform easterly flow of 4 m s-1.
-The far-field temperature and humidity were based on Jordan's Caribbean sounding (Gray et al. 1975).
+Described in brief, the non-linear balance equation in the pressure-based sigma coordinate system described in Wang (1995) was solved within the rotated latitudelongitude E-grid framework, where the mass field was obtained from the wind field.
+The calculations were performed on an f-plane centered at 15^{0} .
+The model was initialized with an axisymmetric cyclonic vortex of initial strength of 20 m s-1 with a radius of maximum wind of about 90 km, embedded in a uniform easterly flow of 4 m s-1.
+The far field temperature and humidity were based on Jordan's Caribbean sounding (Gray et al. 1975).
 In all of the experiments, the sea surface temperature was set to 302 K, and no land was present anywhere in the domain.

 The model physics options used in this study were configured as close as possible to the operational HWRF system.
-An extensive overview of the physics packages used in the HWRF system is provided in Gopalakrishnan et al. (2010) and Yeh et al. (2012) and only briefly discussed here.
-The Ferrier scheme (Ferrier et al. 2002) was used to provide latent heating to resolve the grid-scale microphysical processes in the atmosphere, and the Simplified Arakawa-Schubert scheme, also known as the SAS scheme (Pan and Wu 1995; Hong and Pan 1998), was used to parameterize subgrid cumulus-cloud activity for the two domains at resolutions of 27 and 9 km.
+An extensive overview of the physics packages used in the HWRF system is provided in Gopalakrishnan et al. (2010) and Yeh et al. (2011) and only briefly discussed here.
+The Ferrier scheme (Ferrier et al. 2002) was used to provide latent heating to resolve the grid scale microphysical processes in the atmosphere, and the Simplified Arakawa and Schubert scheme, also known as the SAS scheme (Pan and Wu 1995; Hong and Pan 1998), was used to parameterize subgrid cumulus-cloud activity for the two domains at resolutions of 27 km and 9 km.
 The use of cumulus parameterization for a domain resolution of 3 km is a point of debate in operational models.
-Cumulus parameterizations in combination with the Ferrier microphysical scheme have been found to have some value in the operational Nonhydrostatic Mesoscale Model (NMM) for scales down to about 3-5 km (Gopalakrishnan et al. 2011).
+Cumulus parameterizations in combination with the Ferrier microphysical scheme have been found to have some value in the operational Non-Hydrostatic Mesoscale Model (NMM) for scales down to about 3-5 km (Gopalakrishnan et al. 2011a).
 Consequently, we tested the entire set of simulations reported here with and without a cumulus parameterization scheme for the 3-km domain.
 We report the results of the simulations without the SAS scheme in the third nest.
-The GFDL longwave radiation scheme that follows the simplified exchange method of Fels and Schwarzkopf (1975) and Schwarzkopf and Fels (1991) and the shortwave radiation of Lacis and Hansen (1974) were also used in the current study.
+The GFDL long wave radiation scheme that follows the simplified exchange method of Fels and Schwarzkopf (1975) and Schwarzkopf and Fels (1991) and the short-wave radiation of Lacis and Hansen (1974) were also used in the current study.